rioj7/my-code-actions/README.md

 * use <kbd>Ctrl</kbd>+<kbd>.</kbd> in the editor
 * click on the lightbulb shown in the editor (only visible when there is a Quick Fix)
 * select a problem in the `PROBLEMS` panel and use any of the above methods when the problem icon changes to a lightbulb.

+## cursor location for `atCursor`

+If there is no `diagnostics` test the start of the first selection is used.
+Most likely you don't have anything selected when asking for a Quick Fix so it is the current cursor location.

+If there is a `diagnostics` test the start of the diagnostic squiggle is used.
+If there is a diagnostic (entry in PROBLEMS panel) you can call the Quick Fix from the PROBLEMS panel.
+The cursor in the editor can be anywhere in the file.
+To be consistent in the file location the extension uses the start of the diagnostic squiggle.
+If this position does not fall inside a match or is at the edge of the match for the `atCursor` regex you don't get an action.

 ## File Variables